bmkramer/101innovations-survey-data/README.md

 It would be great to have this step coded in R (but I'll probably do it in Calc for now):

-- Replace column names in first row with sequential numbers (as in first column),
+- Replace numbers in first column with column headers transposed (as in last column)
-- Remove last column (with names)
+- Remove last column
 - Field separator: semicolon

 This resulting csv can be imported in Gephi and will be automatically processed into an edge table.